-- Purchase the complete Expat Arrivals Czech Republic Guide (PDF)
+- Download our Moving to the Czech Republic Guide (PDF)

-Czech private medical care is excellent and the staff at private hospitals are highly qualified.
-Although private healthcare tends to be more expensive than public healthcare in the Czech Republic, many private hospitals are better equipped to cater to expat patients.
-This is because private medical centres have a higher proportion of English-speaking staff and because private clinics have a more service-oriented approach to providing medical care.
+Czech private medical care is exceptional and the staff at private hospitals are highly trained, with many specialist doctors available.
+Although private healthcare tends to be pricier than public healthcare in the Czech Republic, many private hospitals are better equipped to cater to expat patients.
+This is because private medical centres have a higher proportion of English-speaking staff and private clinics have a more service-oriented approach to providing medical care.
 A further advantage is that patients often do not have to wait as long to receive treatment as they might at public hospitals.

 Pharmacies, some of which can be found attached to hospitals, are widely available in the Czech Republic with some open 24 hours a day, seven days a week.
 Expats should note that prescriptions are only valid for a set period of time.
 Prescriptions from emergency services expire after two days, antibiotic prescriptions expire after five days, and all other prescriptions expire after two weeks.

-Emergency services (Záchranná Služba) in the Czech Republic are generally good, as are ambulance response times.
+Emergency services in the Czech Republic are generally good, as are ambulance response times.
 In the case of an emergency, dial 112 to be connected to the EU emergency line.
 This guarantees an English-speaking operator.
-Otherwise, Czech medical emergency services can be reached on 155.
+Otherwise, Czech medical emergency services can be reached at 155.